General SIGW source for reheating dynamics: Physical interpretation of the effective wave equation

 The second apparent source of ambiguity in \eq\nr{sigw} originates from the last row.
 We note that this term affects the gravitational wave amplitude through its value at the observation time, rather than in the early universe.
 Concretely, denoting by $G^{ }_\rmii{R}(\X;\Y) = \square^{-1}_{ }$ a retarded Green's function, the wave equation \be -\, \raise-0.2ex\hbox{$\square$} \vartheta^\tensor_{ij}(\X) \; = \; \mathcal{S}^\tensor_{ij}(\X) -\, \raise-0.2ex\hbox{$\square$} \Q^\tensor_{ij}(\X) \ee has the solution \be \vartheta^\tensor_{ij}(\X) - \Q^\tensor_{ij}(\X) \; = \; - \int_\Y G^{ }_\rmii{R}(\X;\Y)\, \mathcal{S}^\tensor_{ij}(\Y) \;. \la{soln} \ee The combination $ 2(\vartheta^\rmi{t}_{ij} - \Q^\tensor_{ij}) $ corresponds to what is denoted by $H^N_{ij}$ in \eqs(27) and~(69) of ref.~\cite{counterterm2}.
 It is shown to be gauge invariant at second order in their appendix~B (building upon ref.~\cite{gauge2}).
 Therefore, \eq\nr{soln} represents a gauge-invariant solution.

 However, though restoring gauge invariance, $ \Q^\tensor_{ij} $ is still ambiguous, because it depends on the unconstrained functions $h$ and $\vartheta$.
-As $h$ and $\vartheta$ are non-propagating, we are free to set their values to zero at the observation time, in order to carry out the measurement in a (conformally) flat region.
-This promotes $\vartheta^\tensor_{ij}$ to a physical observable at the second order.
+As $h$ and $\vartheta$ are non-propagating, we are free to set their values to zero at the observation time, in order to carry out the measurement in a locally flat region, defined in the sense of the equivalence principle.
+This appears to promote $\vartheta^\tensor_{ij}$ to a physical quantity at the second order.
+That said, the definition of a precise observable goes beyond the scope of the present study (for recent work, see ref.~\cite{Domenech:2025ccu}).

 We remark in passing that in some of the literature, when non-Newtonian gauges are considered, the functions appearing in $\Q^\tensor_{ij}$ satisfy evolution equations, and show a definite time dependence (cf.,\ e.g.,\ ref.~\cite{counterterm1}).
 The reason is that the first-order evolution equations had not been expressed in terms of the Bardeen potentials and curvature perturbations, as we do here.
-In that situation, physical information is contained in the difference $ \vartheta^\tensor_{ij} - \Q^\tensor_{ij} $~\cite{counterterm2}.
+In that situation, physical information is contained in the difference $ \vartheta^\tensor_{ij} - \Q^\tensor_{ij} $.